Line of Duty series 5: Production

 Graham and Maxwell Martin joined the main cast for the series.

 On 6 May 2016 it was reported that Line of Duty would return for a fifth series.
 At this time, the BBC confirmed that the fourth and fifth series would move from BBC Two to BBC One, following a consolidation of the two channel's controllers.
 The series was commissioned by Piers Wagner, controller of BBC Drama, and Charlotte Moore, director of BBC Content.
 It was produced by Ken Horn and executive produced by Jed Mercurio, Simon Heath, Priscilla Parish, Tommy Bulfin.
 Mercurio also wrote the series.
 World Productions is the show's production company along with financing provided by Northern Ireland Screen.

-Martin Compston, Vicky McClure, and Adrian Dunbar all returned to the programme, performing as Steve Artnott, Kate Fleming, and Ted Hastings, respectively.
+Martin Compston, Vicky McClure, and Adrian Dunbar all returned to the programme, performing as Steve Arnott, Kate Fleming, and Ted Hastings, respectively.
 Joining the cast for the series are Stephen Graham and Rochenda Sandall.
 Graham portrayed John Corbett, an undercover officer using the alias John Clayton.
 Graham said that prior to taking on the role of Corbett, he spoke to a friend and Army Intelligence Officer who had done real life undercover work to gain insight.
 Sandall played Lisa McQueen, a high-ranking member in an organised crime group and stated that she felt McQueen's origins were "very much grounded in reality".
 Anna Maxwell Martin was also added to the cast for the final two episodes.

 Other returning cast members include Maya Sondhi, Polly Walker, Aiysha Hart, Tony Pitts, and Andrea Irivine.
 Newcomers included Taj Atwal, Susan Vidler, Sian Reese-Williams, Ace Bhatti, and Elizabeth Rider.
 They are joined by guest stars Tommy Jessop, Richard Sutton, and Natalie Gavin.
 Gregory Piper reprised his role as Ryan Pilkington, a character last seen in the first series when Piper was 13 years-old.
 Piper had to re-audition for the part and believed that it could have been given to someone else.
 Craig Parkinson made a cameo appearance as Dot Cottan through footage that was filmed during production of series four, but went unused at the time.

 Filming for the series took place from 3 September to 21 December 2018.
 The first four episodes were directed by John Strickland; Sue Tully directed the final two.
 Stephen Murphy was the cinematographer.
 Principal photography took place in Belfast, Northern Ireland.
 The cast and crew were spotted filming at Obel Tower.
 Additional recording took place across County Down, including in the town of Dundonald.
 Balaclavas had to be imported from London because sales of the item in Belfast are restricted.
 The series consisted of five hour-long episodes and an extended feature-length finale.
 The sixth series was broadcast on BBC One in 2021.